mraj1994/Atlys-Carousel-View/README.md

 10. In continuation to the above, the view should not overlap any view at the top and bottom if they are added.

+Note:-  As mentioned this supports ios version 17 and above.